Dakota Access Pipeline protests: Backwater Bridge incident

+Removal of remaining protesters and garbage

 By mid January 2017 the protest camp had dwindled to a few hundred people due to the construction work stoppage and harsh winter weather.
 Standing Rock Chairman Dave Archambault called for the camp to disband because of the weather and the possibility of contamination of the river with garbage and debris during the spring flood.
 He asked people to clean up the area and to leave.
 In January 2017, it was reported that the cost of policing the pipeline protests in North Dakota had surpassed $22 million.
 In February 2017, amid concerns that warmer weather would accelerate flooding of the area, removal of garbage and debris from the campsite began to prevent the contamination of the river.
 Archambault indicated that funds from the $6 million in donations the tribe received to support its fight would be used to clean up the garbage, building material and human waste at the camp.
 The tribe began coordinating cleanup of the site in January 2017.

 On February 22, 2017, the protest site was cleared.
 Although many left voluntarily, ten people were arrested.
 On February 23, National Guard and law enforcement officers evicted the remaining protesters.
 Thirty-three people were arrested.
 After the protest site was abandoned, sanitation crews cleared garbage from the protest; this included abandoned cars and human waste.
 Also abandoned were 12 dogs.
 North Dakota Department of Emergency Services estimated that about 21 million pounds of garbage was removed; the cost of cleaning up the protest site was about $1 million.
+The costs were funded by the USACE, meaning taxpayers ultimately paid for the cleanup.